LeoGaspard/Lennard_Jones_Fluid/README.md

  - **Temperature** : requires a temperature in Kelvin
  - **Neighbor** : requires a distance (with an optional unit specification) corresponding to the Verlet skin depth for the neighbor list
  - **Cutoff** : the general cutoff radius used when computing the potential
+ - **Print** : will print the properties, trajectories and compute radial distribution function every *n* steps
+ - **Thermostat** : the value of the characteristic timescale *tau* for the Berendsen thermostat
+ - **Equilibration** : the number of equilibration steps and the number of steps between each thermostat utilisaiton
+ - **Radial** : the maximum distance at which the radial distribution function will be computed (should not be greater than a/2 in the case of a cubic box) and the step used for the computation.

 *Example*